 I work on behalf of HP

-Click the Thumbs Up on the left to say “Thanks” for helping!
+Click the Thumbs Up below to say “Thanks” for helping!

 06-09-2014 11:26 PM

 Somebody please help me I have had my HP deskjet printer for 3 months and I cannot still get it to work.
 I feel like taking it to the nearest landfill and bin it.
 I have tried to upload the software from the CD supplied it never loads it.
 I have a kindle HD7 and a HTC Desire x smartphone they won't print nothing from them.
 I have got the printers wireless network on tablet but every time it fails.
 As I am virtually housebound my options are limited and I really need to print documents which are very important to me.
 I am not really up to all this computer jargon so that doesn't help.
 I wish I could phone a HUMAN BEING instead of a bloody machine.
 Can anybody talk me through it, or send me the details in plain English not all these numbers, emails etc. Help me PLEASE it's driving me mad